pralab/secml/README.md

 ## Acknowledgements
-SecML has been partially developed with the support of European Union’s [ALOHA project](https://www.aloha-h2020.eu/) Horizon 2020 Research and Innovation programme, grant agreement No. 780788.
+SecML has been partially developed with the support of European Union’s [ALOHA project](https://www.aloha-h2020.eu/) Horizon 2020 Research and Innovation programme, grant agreement No. 780788, and Horizon Europe [ELSA – European Lighthouse on Secure and Safe AI](https://elsa-ai.eu), grant agreement No. 101070617.

 ## Copyright
 SecML has been developed by [PRALab - Pattern Recognition and Applications lab]( https://pralab.diee.unica.it) and [Pluribus One s.r.l.](https://www.pluribus-one.it/) under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 All rights reserved.